horeah/PyCmd/README.txt

 5. How do I download/install/run it?
 ------------------------------------
  a.
-Download the binary distribution (created with cz_freeze, see
+Download the binary distribution (created with cx_freeze, see
     http://cx-freeze.sourceforge.net/) from
           https://sourceforge.net/projects/pycmd/files/
     Then, unpack and start PyCmd.exe.
 No installation is necessary.